indigophp/ini/README.md

 - Throws exceptions instead of errors
 - Converts special values (integer, boolean values)
 - Renders an array as INI string
+- Control rendered output by passing flags to the renderer

 ## Testing